Polygon Market Capitalization Achieves $8.81 Billion (MATIC)

-Polygon (CURRENCY:MATIC) traded 2.4% higher against the US dollar during the 1 day period ending at 0:00 AM ET on October 6th.
-One Polygon coin can now be purchased for about $1.32 or 0.00002639 BTC on popular exchanges.
-Polygon has a market cap of $8.81 billion and $783.68 million worth of Polygon was traded on exchanges in the last 24 hours.
-Over the last week, Polygon has traded 22.3% higher against the US dollar.
+Polygon (CURRENCY:MATIC) traded up 2.4% against the US dollar during the 24-hour period ending at 20:00 PM E.T. on October 8th.
+One Polygon coin can currently be bought for about $1.32 or 0.00002639 BTC on popular exchanges.
+Over the last week, Polygon has traded up 22.3% against the US dollar.
+Polygon has a total market cap of $8.81 billion and $783.68 million worth of Polygon was traded on exchanges in the last day.

 - Starname (IOV) traded 3.9% lower against the dollar and now trades at $4,099.30 or 0.08159023 BTC.